Director of Transportation

-Fountain Lake Transportation Department strives to maintain the safety and security of our students and drivers while providing a pleasant and efficient transportation experience for every student, every day.
-Please contact 501-701-1794, if you have any questions or concerns about the transportation of your child or their experience on the bus.
+The Fountain Lake Transportation Department strives to maintain the safety and security of our students and drivers while providing a pleasant and efficient transportation experience for every student, every day.
+If you have any questions or concerns about the transportation of your child or their experience on the bus, please contact Joel Bryant at 501-701-1700 Ext.
+1794.

 MEETING THE BUS